|

 Still symbols can have different meanings in different cultures.

-If the beginning of astronomy had been 3000 years before Nebra knowledge could have been passed to the South, got reworked there, and passed back and influencing the North again.
+If the beginning of astronomy had been 3000 years before Nebra knowledge could have been passed to the South,

 3000 years is a long time.